-There are times in which the clinical sites are unexpectedly unable to take students due to various reasons such as staff shortage, upcoming inspections, remodeling or computer system hospital wide updates, for example.
+There are times when the clinical sites are unexpectedly unable to take students due to various reasons such as staff shortage, upcoming inspections, remodeling or computer system hospital wide updates.
 Every effort will be made to find an alternate site for the rotation.
-If a clinical rotation site is unavailable the student may need to take an incomplete and complete the rotation in the following quarter.
+If a clinical rotation site is unavailable the student may need to take an incomplete and complete the rotation in the following quarter, potentially delaying graduation by one quarter.